21 must buy best Polish souvenirs

 Herbs and Spices

-Meat rubs are also very popular in Poland, especially if you are able to attend a BBQ.
-You can find a large range of these at the local supermarket that you are able to take home with you.
+Meat rubs are also very popular in Poland, especially if you can attend a BBQ.
+You can find a wide range of these at the local supermarket, which you can take home with you.

 If you like Bigos, Goulash, or potato dumplings, you can also purchase the packet mixes at the supermarket to help you make them at home.
-While they won’t be exactly the same, you will be able to get a small taste of Poland back home.
+While they won’t be exactly the same, you can get a small taste of Poland back home.

 Polish gifts – Amber Jewellery

-When visiting Poland, a great keepsake is a unique piece of amber jewellery, Amber, known as “Baltic gold,” it is fossilised tree resin from the Baltic Coast renowned for its captivating hues and ancient origins.
+When visiting Poland, a great keepsake is a unique piece of amber jewellery.
+Amber, known as “Baltic gold,” is a fossilised tree resin from the Baltic Coast renowned for its captivating hues and ancient origins.

 A piece of Baltic Amber Jewellery